Stocks fall on Wall Street on renewed fears about banks

 NEW YORK (AP) — Stocks are back to falling on Wall Street Wednesday as worries worsen about the strength of banks on both sides of the Atlantic.

-The S&P 500 was 1.1% lower in early trading, while markets in Europe fell more sharply as shares of Switzerland’s Credit Suisse tumbled to a record low.
-The Dow Jones Industrial Average was down 418 points, or 1.3%, at 31,737 as of 9:45 a.m.
-Eastern time, while the Nasdaq composite was 0.8% lower.
+The S&P 500 was 1.5% lower in morning trading, while markets in Europe fell more sharply as shares of Switzerland's Credit Suisse tumbled to a record low.
+The Dow Jones Industrial Average was down 482 points, or 1.5%, at 31,672 as of 10:15 a.m.
+Eastern time, while the Nasdaq composite was 1.2% lower.

 Wall Street's harsh spotlight has intensified across the banking industry recently on worries about what may crack next following the second- and third-largest bank failures in U.S. history last week.
 Stocks of U.S. banks tumbled again Wednesday after enjoying a brief, one-day respite on Tuesday.

 The heaviest losses were focused on smaller and mid-size banks, which are seen as more at risk of having customers try to pull their money out en masse.
-First Republic Bank sank 15.1%, a day after soaring 27%.
-KeyCorp fell 9%, and Huntington Bancshares dropped 7.3%
+First Republic Bank sank 7.7%, a day after soaring 27%.
+Huntington Bancshares dropped 5.7%

 Much of the damage is seen as the result of the Federal Reserve’s fastest barrage of hikes to interest rates in decades.
 The Fed has pulled its key overnight rate to a range of 4.50% to 4.75%, up from virtually zero at the start of last year, in hopes of driving down painfully high inflation.